Update of Arduino Led Control Library for MAX7219

 The carriage return (CR, 0d13, 0x0C, \r) will have NO EFFECT.
 It will even not print a blank.

 By the way: as we inherited from print class we can also use println.
 The println prints text (or numbers) followed by CRLF.
-As the library ignores the carriage return (CR) and the linefeed (LF) gets recognized - the println will cause a linefeed.
+As described the library ignores the carriage return (CR) and the linefeed (LF) gets recognized.
+Therefore a println will cause a linefeed.

 Hardware SPI for the MAX7219